-So when I think of a concept like “work” I may think of data and algorithms and feel a flash of anxiety about an upcoming deadline, someone else might think of dealing with angry customers, feeling worried about being exposed to covid, and the fact that their back hurts from restocking shelves.
+So when I think of a concept like “work” I may think of data and algorithms and remember an upcoming deadline, someone else might think of dealing with angry customers, feeling worried about being exposed to covid, and the fact that their back hurts from restocking shelves.
 Differences in our mental models for the same concept can be a prime source of differences in what people value and how we see the world.

-My analysis of people’s health narratives struggled to exercise found that understanding mental models of exercise is essential for encouraging healthier activity levels.
-It turns out that the many of these people had a mental model for exercise that involved rigorous, advanced aerobic exercise similar to what you’d see in a 1980s exercise video (many people mentioned ’80s exercise videos specifically).
+My analysis of health narratives about individuals’ struggle to exercise found that understanding mental models of exercise is essential for encouraging healthier activity levels.
+It turns out that the many of the people in my study had a mental model for exercise that involved rigorous, advanced aerobic exercise similar to what you’d see in a 1980s exercise video (many people mentioned ’80s exercise videos specifically).
 Many members with this mental model were obese, and they believed that this advanced level of physical activity was outside of their ability, and so they felt little efficacy for being able to “exercise.”

 Seeing how motivated people are to try new health behaviors after learning from people like them online makes me believe that analyzing success stories is a great way to identify pivots that can help people develop psychological flexibility.
 Successful behavior change narratives can point to perspectives and mental resources that are helpful for making specific behavior changes.

-These tips may seem un-astounding to some, but when you’re trying to change the way you live your life and feel very stuck, really practical, actionable advice like this from people who understand what you’re going through is golden.
+These tips may seem un-astounding to some, but when you’re trying to change the way you live your life and feel stuck, really practical, actionable advice like this from people who understand what you’re going through is golden.
 There is so much to learn from patients that medical professionals can use to help motivate their patients, and this area of research is starting to explode in industry.
-All of this keeps me very motivated to continue researching in this area!
+All of this motivates me to continue researching in this area!